 The Company is party to a written tax sharing agreement with its affiliates that specifies that each member pays taxes to or receives credits from the Company as if the member had filed a separate tax return.
 The payment is finalized for the tax year after the return is filed and/or after an IRS audit is completed.
 A member generating a taxable loss, or whose net operating losses (NOLs) or other tax attributes are utilized in the current year, or whose tax attributes are utilized, is compensated for such losses or attributes utilized in the year absorbed.
-The Company had receivable from subsidiaries related to the tax sharing agreement of \$2,645,000 and \$10,844,000 at December 31, 2019 and 2018.
+The Company had a receivable from subsidiaries related to the tax sharing agreement of \$4,381,000 and \$2,645,000 at December 31, 2020 and 2019.